HikariCalyx/ArithMax/readme.md

 # Hardware

-The hardware of ArithMax has been changed several times, now we have one branch: ArithMax E(entry)
+The hardware of ArithMax has been changed several times, in this fork we have this branch: ArithMax I(ntermediate)

 ArithMax EV3P: